Energy Visa Sponsorship Jobs in Missouri

 Which energy companies in Missouri sponsor visas?

 Major energy employers in Missouri that sponsor visas include Ameren Missouri, Evergy (Kansas City's primary utility), and renewable energy developers like NextEra Energy Resources.
-Engineering firms supporting Missouri's energy infrastructure, such as Black & Veatch (headquartered in Kansas City), also sponsor H-1B and other work visas for specialized technical roles in power generation, transmission, and renewable energy development projects.
+Engineering firms supporting Missouri's energy infrastructure, such as Black & Veatch (headquartered in Kansas City), also sponsor H-1B visa and other work visas for specialized technical roles in power generation, transmission, and renewable energy development projects.

 How to find energy visa sponsorship jobs in Missouri?